kjeeetil/tetris/README.md

 - `web/index.html` – Static markup, analytics panels, and script/style tags that
   load the rest of the client without a build step.
-- `web/styles.css` – Custom gradients, layout polish, and component styling that complement the Tailwind utility classes.
+- `web/tailwind.input.css` – Tailwind entry point housing the shared theme plus the bespoke gradients and component styling compiled into the bundle.
-- `web/tailwind.css` – Precompiled Tailwind utilities generated from the shared theme configuration so no runtime CDN is required.
+- `web/tailwind.css` – Precompiled Tailwind output generated from the shared theme configuration so no runtime CDN is required.
 - `tailwind.config.cjs` – Source of the shared theme used when building the utility bundle with the Tailwind CLI.